Solomon Passy: Atlantic and European integration

+In November 1990, founders of the Atlantic Club of Bulgaria led by Passy visited NATO Headquarters in Brussels at the invitation of NATO Secretary General Manfred Wörner and U.S. Permanent Representative to NATO William Taft IV.

-In June 1991 NATO SG Manfred Wörner agreed to be "kidnapped" in Sofia by Solomon Passy in his East German car Trabant.
+In June 1991, NATO SG Manfred Wörner agreed to be "kidnapped" in Sofia by Solomon Passy in his East German car Trabant.
 Manfred Wörner became a supporter of ACB and personally endorsed in 1992 ACB's accession as first CEE member of ATA.
 ACB erected a monument in Sofia of him in 1996, which was inaugurated by his successor Javier Solana.

-For 14 years Passy worked on Bulgaria's membership of NATO, which was finalized on 2 April 2004 when Minister Passy raised the Bulgarian flag over NATO HQ in Brussels.
+For 14 years, Passy worked on Bulgaria's membership of NATO, which was finalized on 2 April 2004 when Minister Passy raised the Bulgarian flag over NATO HQ in Brussels.

-Passy co-authored the bill concerning Bulgaria’s membership in the EU, adopted by the Grand National Assembly in December 1990.
-He negotiated as Foreign Minister the EU Accession Treaty of Bulgaria and signed it on 25 April 2005.
-The Bulgarian Cyrillic alphabet was adopted as the third official EU alphabet.

-In September 1990 Passy became co-author of the draft of the Parliamentary Bill for Bulgaria's participation in the US-led coalition that liberated Kuwait from Saddam Hussein's occupation.
+In September 1990, Passy became co-author of the draft of the Parliamentary Bill for Bulgaria's participation in the US-led coalition that liberated Kuwait from Saddam Hussein's occupation.

-Passy proposed in 2003 the creation of joint US-Bulgarian defense facilities in Bulgaria - a project he ratified in 2006 as Chairman of the Foreign Affairs Parliamentary Committee.

-In 1993, Passy and the Atlantic Club were instrumental in establishing the Bulgarian Antarctic Institute and the country's annual Antarctic expeditions as part of its national Antarctic program.
-Bulgaria became the 28th Consultative Party to the Antarctic Treaty in 1998.